Dimension 11 — Rokon City Municipal Hospital (RCMH)

 Sage yelled after nem.
 “Hey!
 Aren’t you gonna tell me about these new portals?”

 Ileris called back, muffled in the next room.
 “I dunno.
-Find out yourself!”
+Find out yourself!
+Ask that Eber guy or something.”

 Sage chuckled.
 Said to Kiri, “Don’t worry.
 Zei’s shy around everyone at first meeting.
 Zei’s 12 after all, you know how it is at that age—” Zei lowered huir volume to a whisper. “—I mean, unless kids are different on your planet.”